godotengine/godot-docs/learning/features/assetlib/using_assetlib.rst

 In the editor
 -------------

 You can also access the AssetLib directly from Godot.
-It is available from the project's workspaces tab (in a similar manner to the 2D, 3D and Script views):
+It is available from two places - in the Project Manager's Templates tab, and inside of a project, from the workspaces list.

 |image7|